 As with all art forms, the best way to master an embroidery technique is by practise.
 If you’re anything like us, you’re also a bit tired of the endless recommendation of samplers.
 You can create samplers for each stitch technique, but that doesn’t necessarily make you more inspired or motivated to be creative.

 Therefore, we’ve made it a part of our mission to create modern hand embroidery designs with the backstitch in focus.
 Along with all our unique patterns you always receive a downloadable pdf with step-by-step images and explanations of the techniques.
-Furthermore, you’re also able to access a video-stitch guide through our free Embroidery Library.
+Furthermore, you’re also able to access a video-stitch guide through our free Embroidery Library, or an article guide of embroidery stitches here on the site.

 Our Top 7 Backstitch embroidery patterns